rollbar/node_rollbar/README.md

   </dd>

   <dt>environment</dt>
-  <dd>The environment the code is running in.
+  <dd>The environment the code is running in, e.g. "production"

 Default: `'unspecified'`
   </dd>